shekhar-shubhendu/squid-py/README.md

 ## Configuration

 `keeper.url` points to an Ethereum RPC client.
-For development we use Ganache CLI.
 Note that Squid learns the name of the network to work with from this client.

 `keeper.path` points to the folder with keeper contracts definitions.
 When you install the package, the artifacts are automatically picked up from the `keeper-contracts` Python dependency.